Convert Figma logo to code with AI

 }

-While Storybook provides a robust development environment for UI components with extensive features, shadcn/ui offers a simpler, more lightweight approach to component libraries.
-Storybook excels in larger projects with complex component ecosystems, whereas shadcn/ui is ideal for quick implementation and customization of pre-built components in smaller to medium-sized projects.
+While Storybook provides a dedicated environment for component development and documentation, shadcn/ui offers a more lightweight approach with ready-to-use components.
+Storybook excels in complex projects and team collaboration, whereas shadcn/ui is ideal for quick implementation and customization of UI components in React applications.

 Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅